Alfred-Kobby/alx-higher_level_programming/0x08-python-more_classes/README.md

 5-rectangle.py file: defines a class of rectangle with area, permeter, str, repr and del

 6-rectangle.py file: defines a class of rectangle with class attribute, number_of_instnce, area, permeter, str, repr and del

+7-rectangle.py file: defines a class of rectangle with class attribute, number_of_instnce, area, permeter, str, repr, del and class method print_symbol